Peer Review Process/ Policy

 • Overall quality and clarity of writing and presentation

 Reviewers are also asked to flag any ethical concerns, any significant overlap with previously published work, or any suspicion of data fabrication or falsification.
-Language editing is not part of the peer review process; however, reviewers may note significant language issues in their comments.
+Reviewers are expected to provide constructive and professionally respectful feedback.
+Personal criticism of authors is not appropriate.

 5. EDITORIAL DECISION